GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 *Core Booster* is a premium plugin for Gravity PDF that adds a number of enhancements to the Core and Universal PDF templates.
 The Core PDF templates are the free designs that [ship with Gravity PDF](https://wordpress.org/plugins/gravity-forms-pdf-extended/), and the Universal templates are the [premium designs from our Template Shop](https://gravitypdf.com/store/#universal).

-You can purchase the Core Booster plugin from our [Extension Shop](https://gravitypdf.com/shop/core-booster-add-on/).
+You can purchase the Core Booster plugin from the [Extension Shop](https://gravitypdf.com/shop/core-booster-add-on/).
 This guide will walk you through installing and configuring *Core Booster* to its full potential.

 ## Installation